-Jaguar Heritage Display
+Jaguar Heritage Trust Display

-The vehicles are owned by the Jaguar Daimler Heritage Trust and were transferred from Jaguar Heritage’s former museum at Browns Lane, Coventry.
+The vehicles are owned by the Jaguar Heritage Trust and were transferred from Jaguar Heritage Trust’s former museum at Browns Lane, Coventry, prior to its closure.
 The display enables visitors to the Heritage Motor Centre and fans of Jaguar to continue to see and admire these beautiful iconic models.